FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Related Work

-A prevalent strategy to address data heterogeneity in FL is the introduction of a proximal term into local learning objectives\,\citep{fedntd, fedprox, scaffold, moon}.
-This approach aims to restrict the local learning deviation induced by the biased local distributions.
-For example, FedProx\,\citep{fedprox} employs $L_2$ distance between models, while MOON\,\citep{moon} uses the contrastive loss\,\citep{contrastive_loss}, regarding the previously trained local model's representations as negative pairs.
-Meanwhile, Scaffold\,\citep{scaffold} use estimated global direction as a control variate to adjust local gradients.
-However, such explicit alteration of local objectives may hinder the acquisition of new knowledge during local learning\,\citep{fedsam, fedalign}.
-In our study, we aim to leverage the benefits of proximal restriction effect during local learning, but without changing the original local objectives.
+\paragraph{Proximal Restriction in FL} A prevalent strategy to address data heterogeneity in FL involves introducing a proximal objective into local learning as an auxiliary loss\,\citep{fedntd, fedprox, scaffold, moon}.
+This approach aims to restrict the deviation of local learning induced by the biased local distributions.
+For example, FedProx\,\citep{fedprox} employs an $L_2$ distance between models, while Scaffold\,\citep{scaffold} employs the estimated global direction as a control variate to adjust local gradients.
+However, such proximal objectives may hinder the acquisition of new knowledge during local learning due to conflicts with the local objective\,\citep{fedsam, fedalign}.
+In our work, we leverage the proximal objective for weight perturbation, thereby enabling local learning to be orthogonal to the proximal objective.